 Stages 5-6: Pink application

 Mating disruption.
-Pheromone release devices placed in the orchard interfere with the communication from female to male codling moth and this prevents or delays mating of moths, reducing the number of eggs laid and crop damage.
+Pheromone release devices placed in the orchard interfere with the communication from female to male codling moth and this prevents or delays mating of moths, reducing the number of eggs laid and resultant crop damage.
 A number of hand-applied pheromone dispensers are available including Isomate C+, Isomate CTT, NoMate, CheckMate, Cidetrak CM, and Checkmate CM-XL 1000.
 These dispensers are typically applied to trees at densities of 200 to 400 per acre, sometimes with a higher density of dispensers applied to orchard borders.
-Aerosol devices (also called puffers) for releasing pheromones are increasingly favored for their efficacy and ease of application at densities such as 1 device/a.
+Research has shown that the most effective rate is 400 dispensers per acre.
+Aerosol devices for releasing pheromones are increasingly favored for their ease of application at densities of one device per acre.
 Substantial fruit damage could result from improper use of mating disruption, therefore follow the label recommendations.
 Blocks placed under mating disruption should be large, ideally greater than 10 acres, and prospects for success increase when neighboring orchards are also using the tactic and the codling moth pressure is already low.
-Pheromone dispensers can be applied to dormant trees and must be in place before first moth flight around the time of full bloom of 'Red Delicious'.
+Pheromone dispensers can be most easily applied to dormant trees and must be in place before first moth flight around the time of full bloom of 'Red Delicious'.
 Place within 2 ft of the top of the canopy.
 If the orchard has a history of codling moth problems, use one or more insecticide applications against the first generation.
 If a codling moth source exists nearby, use border sprays (five to six rows) of insecticides.

-- codling moth granulosis virus (Carpovirusine, Cyd-X, Virosoft CP4)-Check label for rates.
-REI/PHI 12 hr.
+- codling moth granulosis virus (Cyd-X, Virosoft CP4)-Check label for rates.
+REI 4 hr.
+PHI 0 day.
 Granulosis virus is a selective biological insecticide that must be ingested to be effective.
 Thorough coverage is important.
 The virus degrades when exposed to UV light.
 If a grower relies only on granulosis virus for codling moth control, frequent applications are necessary (every 7 to 10 days), especially when codling moth pressure is high.
 The virus controls larvae, but some fruit damage, primarily stings, may be evident.
 OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE